 Phakic lens implants can be a solution for patients who are unable to have LASIK due to a high prescription, history of dry eye, large pupils, or thin corneas.
-A phakic lens implant, also known as an implantable contact lens, provides a dramatic vision improvement without removing eye tissue or the natural lens of the eye.
+A phakic lens implant, or implantable contact lens, provides dramatic vision improvement without removing eye tissue or the natural lens of the eye.
 There are two types of phakic lens implants: the Visian ICL and the Verisyse lens.

 Verisyse Phakic IOL

 A unique benefit of the Verisyse™ Phakic IOL is that it can be placed into the eye without removing the eye’s natural lens.
 The intraocular lens implant is designed to correct very high degrees of nearsightedness—within the range of -5.00 to -20.00 diopters.
 The intraocular lens uses the same PMMA material that is used in hard contact lenses and IOL implants in cataract surgery.

 The implantation of the Verisyse™ Phakic IOL is performed under anesthesia.
 Patients are advised that they may experience vision fluctuation during the first month after surgery.